-With lagging supply relative to demand putting upward pressure on home prices, the National Association of Realtors released a report on Thursday showing an unexpected decrease in existing home sales in the U.S. rose for the sixth time in seven months in July, the pace of growth fell short of economist estimates.
+While the National Association of Realtors released a report on Thursday showing pending home sales in the U.S. rose for the sixth time in seven months in July, the pace of growth fell short of economist estimates.

-Flash Purchasing Managers' survey from euro area and retail sales from the U.K. are due on Thursday, headlining a busy day for the European economic news.
+Business confidence from France and house prices from the U.K. are due on Thursday, headlining a light day for the European economic news.